Perhaps the best way to introduce this book is to recall the first encounter I had

 In fact, most people would not be able to tell any difference, and he added that "most people do not even know which way the Moon goes, or understand the phases, although they have been living on Earth their whole lives".

-be spooky stuff it seemed, astral mysteries at a golf course, and between Jupiter and the moon the sign would continue for about twenty-four hours, as any conjunction like that does, because the moon is slower in its route around the Earth than the other planets
+Could be spooky stuff it seemed, astral mysteries over a golf course, and between Jupiter and the moon the sign would continue for about twenty-four hours, as any conjunction like that does, because the moon is slower in its route around the Earth than the

 The fellow was enjoying his practice, drinking a beer and smoking a cigar.
-"Vir sapiens evalescet astra", he said on a puff of smoke and alcohol.
-"A wise man will dominate
+"Vir sapiens evalescet astra, a wise man will dominate the stars" he said on a puff of smoke and alcohol.

 "The power is his, the regiment of stars,